Skip to main content

 Tick Surveillance, Water Year 2022-2023

-Laboratory staff continued spring surveillance for nymphal Ixodes pacificus (Western black-legged ticks) in April.
-Nymphal ticks are collected by flagging with a 1-meter square white sheet of flannel attached to a wooden dowel, in leaf litter areas or on rocks and fallen logs.
-Ixodes pacificus ticks will be tested for the presence of Borrelia burgdorferi (the causative agent of Lyme disease), as well as Borrelia miyamotoi (the agent of hard-tick relapsing fever) and Anaplasma phagocytophilum (the agent of granulocytic anaplasmosis).
+Ixodes pacificus ticks are being tested for the presence of Borrelia burgdorferi (the causative agent of Lyme disease), as well as Borrelia miyamotoi (the agent of hard-tick relapsing fever) and Anaplasma phagocytophilum (the agent of granulocytic anaplasmosis).

 Edgewood County ParkRedwood City11655